Back to all posts

 Planted prefetch files

-Signal: the prefetch hash in the filename does not match what the hash algorithm produces for the executable path embedded in the prefetch payload.
-Recompute the hash on the parsed path and compare to the filename suffix — a mismatch is conclusive.
+Signal: the 8-character hash in the filename does not match what the Win7+ Hash Function 5 produces for the executable path embedded in the payload.
+Recompute and compare.
+A mismatch is conclusive.

 Falsified run counts and timestamps

-The most surgical attack: edit a real prefetch file in place to lower the run count or change the timestamps.
-This is rare because it requires understanding the format, but it does happen.
+The surgical version: edit a real .pf in place to lower the run count or rewrite the eight last-run FILETIME slots.
+Rare because it requires understanding the SCCA layout, but it does happen.

 Putting it together